 Any Given Morning

-Judaism's oral tradition teaches the following story: Once, a group of sages was having a discussion regarding the most important verse in the Bible.
-One sage suggested, "Hear, O Israel: The LORD our God,the LORD is one" (Deuteronomy 6:4).
+A group of Jewish sages was having a discussion regarding the most important verse in the Bible.
+One sage suggested, “Hear, O Israel: The Lord our God, the Lord is one” (Deuteronomy 6:4).
 Indeed, belief in one God is a cornerstone of the Jewish faith.
-But another sage proposed, "love your neighbor as yourself" (Leviticus 19:18) because belief in God is not enough.
-One must also act appropriately toward humankind.
+But another sage proposed, “love your neighbor as yourself” (Leviticus 19:18) because belief in God is not enough.
+One must also act appropriately toward man.

-Finally, the last sage made a third suggestion.
-He said, "Offer one in the morning and the other at twilight" (Exodus 29:39), in reference to the daily sacrifice that was offered in the Temple.
+Finally, another sage made a third suggestion.
+He said, “Offer one in the morning and the other at twilight” (Exodus 29:39), in reference to the daily sacrifice that was offered in the Temple.
 What a strange choice!
 Even more strange is that everyone else agreed with him!

 As you may have guessed, there is a deeper meaning to the verse about sacrifices.
 It’s about consistency – of doing the same thing day in and day out.
 One sacrifice is offered in the morning and another in the afternoon – every single day.
 This sacrifice, called “the daily sacrifice,” is symbolic of consistent righteous behavior.